clojurephant/clojurephant/.github/CONTRIBUTING.md

     - `docs/cljdoc.edn` (for the https://cljdoc.org docs)
 - Modules:
   - Plugin itself is in `clojurephant-plugin/`
-  - Tools library used by Gradle tasks is in `clojurephant-tools/`
 - Test suite:
   - Functional Gradle tests (run against a range of Gradle versions) are in `clojurephant-plugin/src/compatTest`
 - Templates: